-This test measures the time it takes to open an excel document and run an excel macro.
-The macro performs a range of operations, including reading data from the file system, mathematical calculations, and writing data to the spreadsheet.
-This test is run using a Windows PowerShell script.
+This test measured the time taken to open an excel document and run an excel macro.
+The macro performed a range of operations, including reading data from the file system, mathematical calculations, and writing data to the spreadsheet.
+This test was run using a Windows PowerShell script.
 We obtained a total of five samples with a reboot in between each to clear caching effects by the operating system.
-The final result is calculated as an average of the five samples.
+The final result was calculated as an average of the five samples.